 Thin and low-value content

 The most common cause for crawled not indexed URLs is due to thin or low-value content.
-As more and more content gets produced, Google is spending less resources crawling and indexing pages.
+As more and more content gets produced, Google spends fewer resources to crawl and index pages.

-The way to check for this issue is to check the number of queries attached to that individual page.
-If the count is low, then Google likely thinks it’s not relevant for any particular query.
+To check for this issue, check the number of queries attached to that page.
+If the count is low, then Google likely thinks it’s irrelevant for any particular query.

 Solution

-The way to fix low-value or thin content is to start with keyword research and scan the SERPs to see how the pages are ranking for the query.
-If all of the results contain fleshed out information that your article doesn’t cover, then you’ll likely need to add more information to your content.
+Fixing low-value or thin content starts with keyword research and scanning the SERPs to see how the pages rank for the query.
+If all of the results contain fleshed-out information your article doesn’t cover, you’ll likely need to add more information to your content.

 Determine which information you’re missing and then flesh out the article to make it more comprehensive and answer the query better.